Jamestown, County Leitrim: History

-The Plantation settlement was created by Royal Charter from King James VI & I in 1621 and was founded in 1622 as a plantation town carrying into action the decision of 1620 to plant County Leitrim with loyal English settlers.
+The Plantation settlement was created by Royal Charter from James I in 1621 and was founded in 1622 as a plantation town carrying into action the decision of 1620 to plant County Leitrim with loyal English settlers.
 It was granted to Sir Charles Coote, a Devonshire Planter, who fortified it with walls twenty feet high and six feet in thickness, enclosing an area of about 4 acre which contained a castle.
 It had an area of 200 acre under its liberty.

 A stone cross over a small gate (constructed by Murtagh O'Dowd, local blacksmith), outside the old town gate, leads to the remains of a Franciscan friary of the Friars Minor.
 The Franciscan friary of the Friars Minor was not founded until the occupation of Jamestown in 1642 by the O'Rourke Clan.
 A synod held here in 1650 repudiated The 1st Marquess of Ormonde, the former Lord Lieutenant of Ireland, and excommunicated his followers.
 In 1713, an elderly Father Connor Reynolds "of Jamestown in the county of Leitrim" exiled in Spain since 1681, was captured hiding in a trunk on a fishing boat arriving at Dungarvan port and imprisoned at Waterford gaol.
+The surnames Butler and Clyne are particularly numerous in the Jamestown area.

-The Borough with a very restricted franchise returned two members to the Irish Parliament until the Act of Union with Britain in 1801.
+The parliamentary borough returned two members to the Irish House of Commons on a very restricted franchise until the Act of Union with Britain in 1801.
 Among its parliamentary representatives were Sir Charles Coote (1634–1660), John Fitzgibbon (1776; he was later elevated to the peerage in 1789, eventually becoming Earl of Clare in 1795), and Richard Martin, "Humanity Dick".
-The surnames Butler and Clyne are particularly numerous in the Jamestown area.

-Throughout at least the nineteenth century and for much of the twentieth century, a number of annual fairs were held at Jamestown on- 28 May, 8 July, 1 September, and 20 December.
+Throughout at least the nineteenth century and for much of the twentieth century, a number of annual fairs were held at Jamestown on 28 May, 8 July, 1 September, and 20 December.
 In 1925, Jamestown village comprised 15 houses, 4 being licensed to sell alcohol.

 River crossings

 Both Jamestown and Drumsna have long been important fording places across the Shannon.
 The present stone bridges were built during the 19th century as part of improvements to the Shannon navigation.
-The main Dublin - Sligo road ran across these until a bypass was completed in the late 1990s.
+The main Dublin – Sligo road ran across these until a bypass was completed in the late 1990s.